Job growth for nurses is growing faster than the average for all occupations across the U.S., with a 7 percent increase expected from 2019-2019.

-- Advanced Regents diploma or equivalent (including Math B exam, minimum of 2 sciences including biology)
+- Advanced Regents diploma or equivalent (including Math B exam, minimum of two sciences, including biology)

-- 89% of students reported that the program made a difference in their professional lives.*
+- 89 percent of students reported that the program made a difference in their professional lives.*

 *Data are for students who completed the program during the 2018-2019 academic year.